orsonteodoro/gcf2/profiles/gaming/README.md

   - Unhardened everything.
 This was the common practice in 1990s to 2000s decade.

   - Selective per-package hardening.
-This is common practice in 2010s decade.
+This was a common practice in 2010s decade.

   - Harden everything on by default.
-This is common practice in this distro today and in rolling distros, but it then as we discuss later eliminates competitive play performance possibility.
+This is a common practice in this distro today and in rolling distros, but it then as we discuss later eliminates competitive play performance possibility.